Basic Stage Usage¶

 transform_context_stage = Stage.transform_context(

-lambda context: context + (LMMInput.of("Additional context"),...)
+lambda context: context + (ModelInput.of("Additional context"),),

 )

-return iteration < 3 and "done" not in state.result.as_string()
+return iteration < 3 and "done" not in state.result.as_string().lower()

 loop_stage = Stage.loop(

-Stage.completion("Refine the analysis further"),
+Stage.completion("Refine the analysis further."),

 condition=should_continue,

-mode="post_check" # Check condition after each execution
+mode="post_check", # Evaluate the condition after each iteration

 )